-Gainesville is the 16th most bike friendly city in the U.S. Students can use any of a plethora of bike racks around campus for a convenient way to get to class, the library or to visit friends on campus.
+Gainesville is the 16th most bike-friendly city in the U.S. Students can use any of the bike racks located around campus for a convenient way to get to class, the library, or visit friends on campus.
 Cyclists must obey all traffic signs, lights, and signals, including the 20 mph speed limit on campus.
 It is important to always be wearing a helmet and observing traffic laws.
-In addition when riding at night bikes are required to have a headlight and reflective taillights for safety.
+In addition, when riding at night bikes are required to have a headlight and reflective taillights for safety.

 On-campus parking requires a decal.
 The hours of decal restriction for most areas of campus are 7:30 a.m. – 4:30 p.m., Monday – Friday.
-Without a decal, some areas are available for parking on weekends of after hours.
+Without a decal, some areas are available for parking on weekends or after hours on weekdays.
 Be sure to read all signage before parking because some spots are reserved 24/7 for specific license plates despite the designated parking lot hours.
 To purchase a decal visit the Transportation and Parking Services website.
-To purchase a parking decal, you will need your UFID, valid license plate number and all outstanding citations and late fees must be paid.
+To purchase a parking decal you will need your UFID, valid license plate number, and all outstanding citations and late fees must be paid.

 Motorcycles and Scooters

-Before you park off campus check parking requirements at apartment complexes, local businesses and always check street signs when parking in neighborhoods.
+Before you park off-campus check parking requirements at apartment complexes, local businesses, and street signs when parking in neighborhoods.
 Do not park in tow-away zones, fire lanes, or handicapped spots if you do not have a permit.
 See cityofgainesville.org for more information.